anonaddy/addy.io/source/_articles/aliases/updating-an-alias-display-from-name.md

 Changing the alias "From Name" requires a paid subscription.
 You can leave the field blank to show only the alias email address.

-## Updating the from name in the mobile app
+<h2 id="updating-the-from-name-in-the-mobile-app">Updating the from name in the mobile app</h2>

 1. Open the addy.io [mobile app](/help/downloading-and-using-the-mobile-app/) and sign in.
 2. Go to **Aliases** and open the alias you want to edit.